 As a profession and as a field of study, public history is also inter- and multi-disciplinary.
 Carleton’s unique strengths in heritage and memory studies, not just in the History Department, but among many other academic units like Indigenous and Canadian Studies and the School for Studies in Art and Culture, will expand the range of learning opportunities for Public History undergraduates.
 In addition to Public History courses, students will therefore be able to experience the interdisciplinary nature of the field firsthand by complementing their degree with approved courses from our sister departments.

-To see the full list of requirements for the Concentration in Public History, please visit the 2021-22 undergraduate calendar (to be released soon).
+To see the full list of requirements for the Concentration in Public History, please visit the 2021-22 undergraduate calendar.

 Want to Learn More?

 To learn more about the undergraduate Concentration in Public History and the unique opportunities it provides students, please reach out to our Public History Coordinator, Prof. John C. Walsh.